dman-os/template_rust_dylink/README.md

 This introduces a lot of...complications.
 Namely:

 * You'll have to have `use deps::*;` at the top of each source file in order to access the dependencies.
-  - This is can be used as a local prelude of sorts.
-All items you expose from `crates/deps/lib.rs` will awlays be availaible.
 * Some dependencies will malfunction, usually their procedural macros.
 This occurs with some approaches for source crate resolution isn't amenable for re-exporting.
    - Sometimes there'll be a workaround for them like for example:
        + Serde exposes an API for changing what name it's macros resolve to.
-         * Add the atttribute `#[serde(crate = "serde")]` to your type declarations.
+         * Add the atttribute `#[serde(crate = "serde")]` to your serialized type declarations to get it working.
        + Bevy macros resolve their crates at the `call_site`.
 Adding the following line the import statements or better yet, to `crates/deps/lib.rs` to avoid deduplication resolves such cases:
            * `pub use bevy::{ecs as bevy_ecs, reflect as bevy_reflect};`
            * Use more `_ as _` expresssions if bevy exports macros from other sub crates.
    - Some macros, like those in [`sqlx`][sqlx], are not re-exportable.
        + Disabling dynamic linking will solve all issues in that case.
            * Remove `dylink` from the default features in the root `Cargo.toml` manifest.
-       + If you really have bad compile times, you can move where the troublsome crates are specified from `crates/deps/Cargo.toml` to the root `Cargo.toml`.
+       + As an alternative, if you really have bad compile times, you can move where the troublsome crates are specified from `crates/deps/Cargo.toml` to the root `Cargo.toml`.
 Some notices:
            * If the crate has a lot of dependencies, they all won't be dynamically linked.
              - If this is the crate responsible for the bad compilation times in the first place, this renders all this voodoo moot.
            * If you have additional crates in your workspace that rely on this dependency, you'll need to specify it in their manifests as well.